jgv/prototyper/readme.md

     └── index.erb
 ```

-You will now have a new Sinatra app running on port 5000 by simply typing `foreman start` in your new project directory.
+You will now have a new Sinatra app running on port 5000 by simply typing `bundle install && foreman start` in your new project directory.

 ## Tests